k-kudryavtseva/framework-solvd/README.md

 ## Dynamically generate data from CSV or XLS files

-To Install `npm install`
+1º - To Install `npm install`

-To convert Excel files to JSON: `npm run convertXLStoJSON`
+2º - To convert Excel files to JSON: `npm run convertXLStoJSON`

 - File:- `testData/convertXLStoJSON.ts`
 - Input:- `testData/urls.xlsx`
 - Output:- `cypress/fixtures/urls.json`

+3º - To run : `npx cypress open`

 In the excel file specify the header as shown in the image below.